 The knee joint is very sensitive.
-Timely consultation of a physician is therefore advised in case of an injury.
-In mild cases, take medication prescribed by the physician, get plenty of rest and avoid overusing the knee.
+Timely consultation with a physician is therefore advised in case of an injury.
+In mild cases, take medication prescribed by the physician, get plenty of rest, and avoid overusing the knee.

 If the case is severe, such as a knee fracture, treatment may entail surgery and physiotherapy.
-This means that it is likely to take a long time to heal completely, probably even months.
+This means it will likely take a long time to heal completely, probably even months.

 3. Tennis Elbow

-Many mistake tennis elbow for golfer’s elbow.
+Many mistake a tennis elbow for a golfer’s elbow.
 To iron things out, a golfer’s elbow affects the internal part of the elbow, whereas the tennis elbow affects the external part of the elbow.